tuomas2/automate/docs/source/components.rst

 Some services (those that have :attr:`~automate.service.AbstractService.autoload` atribute set to True) do not need to be explicitly defined.
-For example, :class:`~automate_arduino.arduino_service..ArduinoService` would be used automatically loaded because of the usage of :class:`~automate_arduino.arduino_actuator.ArduinoDigitalActuator`, with default settings (``dev='/dev/ttyUSB0'``).
+For example, :class:`~automate.plugins.arduino.arduino_service..ArduinoService` would be used automatically loaded because of the usage of :class:`~automate.plugins.arduino.arduino_actuator.ArduinoDigitalActuator`, with default settings (``dev='/dev/ttyUSB0'``).
 Instantiating System will launch IPython shell to access the system internals from the command line.
 This can be prevented, if necessary, by defining keyword argument :attr:`~automate.system.System.exclude_services` as